1ber/bio_informatics/README.md

 # bio_informatics
-Some code to deal with various bio_informatics problems
+Some code to study deal with various bio_informatics problems